Afghanistan: German airlift from Kabul picks up speed | DW | 19.08.2021

 While German military officials say they will help evacuation efforts for as long as they are able to, some lawmakers have cautioned that not everyone might be able to be flown out.

-Johann Wadephul, a German lawmaker with Chancellor Angela Merkel's Christian Democratic Union (CDU) said those who have assisted the government and the military would be taken out of harm's way, but could not give guarantees.
+Johann Wadephul, a German lawmaker with Chancellor Angela Merkel's Christian Democratic Union (CDU) said that those who have assisted the government and the military would be taken out of harm's way, but he said he could not give guarantees.

 "I would like to underline that we don't only bring the Germans out of this country, but also Afghans and friends from other countries who helped us, who are our allies," he told DW.